 The native mythology of Britain and Ireland is part of a tradition which concerns itself, at its core, with our relationship with, and duty to, the land.
 The early Grail legends, for example (which can clearly be traced back to their early Irish and Welsh origins) are properly conceived of not as a journey to individual wholeness as many Jungian writers have suggested, but as a journey to heal the Wasteland – to heal our relationship with the land, with the Otherworld, and the anima mundi.
 These are the stories which sing us back home to the lands in which we have roots; the stories in which we can find our belonging.

-At The Hedge School, then, our work with myth and stories is focused on the storying and re-storying – the re-enchanting – of our relationship to land, place and nature.
-It is about rediscovering the sacred in everyday life, and in the world around us.
+At The Hedge School, then, my work with myth and stories is focused on the storying and re-storying – the re-enchanting – of our relationship to land, place and nature.
+It’s about rediscovering the sacred in everyday life, and in the world around us.
 It’s about creating the ceremonies and practices – about creating new (or arguably old) ways of perceiving and being in the world – which lead us back to an understanding of our place in the dreaming of this Earth.

 The Hedge School isn’t just for those living in Britain, Ireland or the other Celtic nations – it’s for anyone who feels a pull to these traditions, and who wants to explore ways of learning from them.
 At least half of the people who work with me are from North America, Australia and New Zealand, and other parts of Europe.
 All of my courses and writings are focused on developing meaningful and authentic practices which can be brought home to your place – whichever part of the world you might choose to inhabit.

 Building a new folk culture

 ‘Folk culture’ is a term with a lot of baggage behind it, and back in the day it certainly had connotations of tribalism and insularity.
 British cultural geographer George Revill has this to say about how folk culture was traditionally defined: